 • IMPACTS This property was platted as part of the Norman Oklahoma Territory in 1890; most likely at some point in time there were homes built on this property but it has been vacant for many decades.

 This property is currently three parcels, the southern lot is in the flood plain; when the property is preliminary platted the lots will become Lot 1, Block 1 and only the portion of the property not in the flood plain will be developed.

 This area of Norman has an eclectic variety of housing types and styles as well as businesses within two blocks north and south of this property.
 Over the decades many of the original homes have been redeveloped.
-On Tonhawa Street, a block to the south, there are several Bed and Breakfast homes owned by the Montford Inn.
-Gray Street to the south has various commercial businesses and University Boulevard to the west and north has a variety of businesses as well.
+On Tonhawa Street, a block to the south, there are several B&B homes owned by the Montford Inn.
+Gray Street to the south has many various commercial businesses and University Boulevard to the west and north has a variety of businesses as well.
 There are also apartments on Acres Street a block north of this site as well as the new central library currently under construction.
 Directly adjacent to this property is the Willows Apartments that have units for assisted living; at one time these apartments were single family homes.

 This infill development proposal is similar to the surrounding area that provides various housing types and styles and will provide a needed type of housing stock; accessible, multi-generational and aging in place housing units.
 This type of housing style requires access to goods and services in close proximity; this location has that feature.
-It is directly across from a city park, a public library, and the central business district and public transportation are available within a block.
+It is directly across from a city park, a public library, the central business district and public transportation is available within a block.

-- ACCESS: Access to the duplexes will be off of Park Avenue; each duplex shares a double driveway to access each unit which leads to a garage that provides tandem parking, one parking space in the garage and one parking space in the driveway. - SITE PLAN: The site plan will regulate the development as well as the SPUD narrative.
+• ACCESS Access to the duplexes will be off of Park Avenue; each duplex shares tandem double driveway to access each unit.

+• SITE PLAN The site plan will regulate the development as well as the SPUD narrative.
 There are three duplexes, each with two units; there is a 25' front setback, a 5' side setback and a 13' rear setback.
 A sidewalk will be installed in front of the property.